Re-posted from our Metrics for Multilingual Communications on March 9, 2009 – Understand what you buy:

 LSP TIP: Strive for transparency!
 Get insight into your translation provider’s processes so that you can work together to make efficiencies in the Content Lifecycle.

-Well-planned workflows = Predictable costs and timeframes
+Well-planned workflows = Predictable costs and timeframes for buying translation

 A process-oriented workflow enables you to predict inefficiencies that can creep in later in a project.
 Organizations tend to overspend on projects when strategic decisions are made after the project has already started.
 When additional phases are added by the organization as an afterthought, the processes before and after these new phases are affected.
 That is why the Client Mentor Program focuses on those leading indicators.